 Some of the main goals of fat tire bike buyers are:

 - Getting to explore places you never thought possible on a bike

 - Weather will no longer stop you from getting out and riding

-- There is very little maintenance required for this bike
+- There is very little maintenance required

 - The balance on these bikes is unparalleled